Author: <span>Robert Narem</span>

 A wider angle view

 Biotic space is the theme for this post, and the clearest example is what a wet fall and early spring has done on some of the bare areas remaining on the worst eroded hillsides.
 Moss has found its way to those soils and is making use of the sunlight and water.
 Nutrients are obviously very limiting, but mosses have the ability to make do with very little.
 Usually, mosses are thought of as growing in shady woods, but in this case the excess moisture of the past several months have given this moss the opportunity to grow.
 I hope to follow these areas through the course of the summer to see how they respond to heat and dessication later.
-As interesting as the moss is, I would prefer to see blue grama colonizing and spreading to provide more erosion control.
+As interesting as the moss is, I would prefer to see blue grama colonizing and spreading to provide more erosion control (most of the tan clumps you see in the moss are blue grama crowns).
 On the other hand, I should perhaps withhold judgement and enjoy observing the moss.

 All these plants were found in areas where there is still open space to colonize.
 At least that is my assumption, but we only see what is above the ground, and in these very droughty soils the real competition might be below the ground.
 Today I was also planting seedlings that I received from Dr. Lora Perkins at South Dakota State University (SDSU).
 I brought her the seed from my relict prairies, and she has incorporated it into her work on native plant propagation at SDSU and in return was kind enough to trade me back a bunch of seedlings of several species.
 We will see how much biotic space there really is.
 I accept that I may be wasting the effort, but I hope to see some more prairie turnips out there in the future.